Muddy River (film)

-Muddy River (泥の河, Doro no Kawa) is a 1981 Japanese drama film directed by Kōhei Oguri.
+Muddy River (泥の河, Doro no Kawa) is a 1981 Japanese drama film directed by Kōhei Oguri and based on the short story with the same title by Teru Miyamoto.
 It was nominated for the Academy Award for Best Foreign Language Film.
 The film was also entered into the 12th Moscow International Film Festival where it won the Silver Prize.

 Plot

-In Osaka, 1956, Shigeo, a child living with his parents Shinpei and Sadako in a small diner near the river mouth, meets a boy named Kichi.
-Kichi lives on a houseboat moored across from the diner, is the same age as Shigeo, and his sister, Ginako, is 11.
-Neither Kichi nor Ginako attend school.
-Rumors circulate that their mother entertains customers on the boat for a living, but Shigeo doesn't fully comprehend.
+In 1956 Osaka, Nobuo, a child living with his parents Shinpei and Sadako in a small diner near the river mouth, meets a boy named Kiichi.
+Kiichi, who lives on a houseboat moored across from the diner, is the same age as Nobuo, and his sister, Ginko, is 11.
+Neither Kiichi nor Ginko attend school.
+Rumors circulate that their mother entertains customers on the boat for a living, but Nobuo doesn't fully comprehend.

-One day, when Kichi and Ginako visit the diner, rumors spread among the customers that Kichi is promoting the houseboat's services, which upsets Shinpei.
-This causes Kichi and even Ginako to feel dejected.
+Kiichi and Ginko visit the diner together, and rumors spread among the customers that Kiichi is promoting the houseboat's services, which upsets Shinpei.
+This causes Kiichi and even Ginko to feel dejected.

-One day, Shigeo is informed that one of Shinpei's "acquaintances" is on their deathbed and wishes to see Shinpei and his children in Kyoto.
-The woman turns out to be Shinpei's ex-wife, whom he left for Sadako after returning from the war.
+One day, Nobuo is informed that one of Shinpei's "acquaintances" is on their deathbed and wishes to see Shinpei and his children in Kyoto.
+The woman turns out to be Shinpei's ex-wife (and Nobuo's biological mother), whom he left for Sadako after returning from the war.
 Both parents bear guilt, and Sadako tearfully apologizes to Shinpei's ex-wife.

-One day, when Shigeo visits the boat, neither Kichi nor Ginako is there, and he is summoned to the back room by the mother, Shouko.
-Shigeo feels unsettled in Shouko's presence, as she is unlike his own mother in every way.
+Later, when Nobuo visits the boat, neither Kiichi nor Ginko are there, and he is summoned to the back room by the mother, Shouko.
+Nobuo feels unsettled in Shouko's presence, as she is unlike his own mother in every way.

-On the day of the festival, Shigeo and Kichi receive pocket money from Sadako to go out but lose it on the way home.
-That night, Shigeo visits the boat, where Kichi shows him a treasure trove of crabs.
-Kichi initiates a cruel game of burning crabs in oil, causing one to escape into the back room.
-Peeking through a small window, Shigeo witnesses Shouko in an intimate embrace with a tattooed man.
-Feeling awkward, Shigeo leaves without speaking to Kichi and remains silent as he passes Ginako on his way out.
+On the day of the festival, Nobuo and Kiichi receive pocket money from Sadako to go out but lose it on the way home.
+That night, Nobuo visits the boat, where Kiichi shows him a treasure trove of crabs.
+Kiichi initiates a cruel game of burning crabs in oil, causing one to escape into the back room.
+Peeking through a small window, Nobuo witnesses Shouko in an intimate embrace with a tattooed man.
+Feeling awkward, Nobuo leaves without speaking to Kiichi and remains silent as he passes Ginko on his way out.

-The next day, as the boat begins to move away from the shore, Shigeo notices and rushes out, calling Kichi's name.
+The next day, as the boat begins to move away from the shore, Nobuo notices and rushes out, calling Kiichi's name.
 Despite his efforts, he fails to catch up as the boat drifts away.